Does This Requirement Apply to You?

 - A skill identified by your home country government appears in the Exchange Visitor Skills List

-Waiving the Two-Year Requirement
+Waiving the 2-Year Requirement

 If you seek to change your visa status to H, L, or permanent residency in the United States, you can apply for a waiver for the 2-year requirement for yourself and your dependents.